open-telemetry/opentelemetry-specification/specification/logs/semantic_conventions/events.md

 **Status**: [Experimental](../../document-status.md)

 This document describes the attributes of standalone Events that are represented by `LogRecord`s.
 All standalone Events have a name and a domain.
-The Event domain is used as a mechanism to avoid conflicts with event names.
+The Event domain is a namespace for event names and is used as a mechanism to avoid conflicts of event names.

 **type:** `event`